CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Impact Statement

 \subsubsection{Instructed Track}

 \claudesonnetfourfive{} achieved \ifr{} $100\%$ by successfully applying the core route-constant renaming and setting-route centralization across 43 files.
-This is 8 files less compared to the golden patch $X^{*}$.
+This is 8 fewer files than the golden patch $X^{*}$.
 The \ifr{} of $100\%$ is inflated due to binary rule satisfaction constraints as defined in \cref{sec:method:ifr}.
 The agent uses broad \ttt{sed -i} commands, resulting in much lower cost compared to \gptfivetwo{}.

 \gptfivetwo{} achieved \ifr{} $100\%$ by applying the refactoring more broadly than $X^{*}$, touching 87 files (vs 51 in $X^{*}$), adding route constants in files beyond the scope of $X^{*}$.
 The agent proceeded using many targeted patches until finally hitting the budget constraint.